ChaddBrenner/Minecraft-stats-translator/README.md

 Requires internet access to use Mojang API to turn UUID into username

 How to use:
-1. Insert into your favorite Python IDE
+1. Clone the git repository
-2. If any modules are not downloaded, donwload them
+2. Run the script by typing into your terminal `python3 main.py` after navigating to the correct folder in the terminal
-3. Change file path to your Minecraft world stats folder in create_csv function
+3. When the prompt shows up, navigate to your Minecraft world folder and select it
-4. Change file path to where you want the csv file to save in create_csv function
+4. Wait, the amount of time that it takes depends on how many statistics there are and how many players there are
-5. Run it and wait (the speed of the script depends on your internet speed to access the Mojang API)
+5. Choose a save location for the `.csv` file